-This chapter describes diagnostic tools that you can use to identify and correct problems that might come up as you use your computer.
-This chapter also contains information about Option Diskettes and how to recover from a BIOS update failure.
+This chapter describes diagnostic tools that are available to you.
+You can use these tools to identify and correct problems that might come up as you use your computer.

 - Note

 If your computer does not start when you press the power switch, do the following: